Conjecture on the lower bound of the length-scale critical exponent $\nu$ at continuous phase transitions: The bound in lattice systems

+We do not have a conclusive proof of Eq.~(\ref{inequality-2}).
+Here, we prove the inequality in the low-temperature ferromagnetic phase, i.e., for any $\beta > \beta_c$, and in the high-temperature phase for small values of $\beta$.
+In the ferromagnetic phase, the inequality is verified for any positive $C$.
+As the system magnetizes, in the large volume limit $\chi$ behaves as

-Let us now provide some arguments supporting the conjectured inequality.
-In the low-temperature ferromagnetic phase, the inequality is verified for any positive $c$.
-As the system magnetizes, $\chi \approx m(\beta)^2 V$ in the large-volume limit.
-Thus, the left-hand side scales as $V$, while the right-hand side scales as $V^2$, so Eq.~(\ref{inequality-2}) is certainly true for large values of $V$.
-In the high-temperature phase, for $\beta$ small, we have
+where $m(\beta)$ is the magnetization.
+Thus, $\partial\chi/\partial\beta$ scales as the volume $V$, while $\chi^2$ scales as $V^2$, so Eq.~(\ref{inequality-2}) is certainly true for large values of $V$.
+In the high-temperature phase, for $\beta$ small, the straightforward computation of the first few terms of the small-$\beta$ expansion gives

 which implies